GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

         - **Modern**: Coil is Kotlin-first and uses modern libraries including Coroutines, OkHttp, Okio, and AndroidX Lifecycles.

+* **Dependency injection libraries**

+    - [Dagger 2](https://github.com/google/dagger) - A fast dependency injector for Java and Android.
+Dagger is a compile-time framework for dependency injection.
+It uses no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.

+        One of the primary advantages of Dagger 2 over most other dependency injection frameworks is that its strictly generated implementation (no reflection) means that it can be used in Android applications.

+    - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.

+        Hilt provides a standard way to use DI in your application by providing containers for every Android class in your project and managing their lifecycles automatically.
+Hilt is built on top of the popular DI library Dagger to benefit from the compile-time correctness, runtime performance, scalability, and Android Studio support that Dagger provides.

+    - [Koin](https://github.com/InsertKoinIO/koin) - A pragmatic lightweight dependency injection framework for Kotlin developers.
+Written in pure Kotlin, using functional resolution only: no proxy, no code generation, no reflection.
+Koin is a DSL, a lightweight container and a pragmatic API.

+    - [Kodein](https://github.com/Kodein-Framework/Kodein-DI) - is a very simple and yet very useful dependency retrieval container. it is very easy to use and configure.

+    Kodein-DI allows you to:

+    - Lazily instantiate your dependencies when needed
+    - Stop caring about dependency initialization order
+    - Easily bind classes or interfaces to their instance or provider
+    - Easily debug your dependency bindings and recursions

+    Kodein-DI is a good choice because:

+    - It proposes a very simple and readable declarative DSL
+    - It is not subject to type erasure (as Java is)
+    - It integrates nicely with Android
+    - It proposes a very kotlin-esque idiomatic API
+    - It is fast and optimized (makes extensive use of inline)
+    - It can be used in plain Java

 * **What is dependency injection?**
     - Dependency Injection is a design pattern to implement inversion of control, and to resolve dependencies.
 Dependency Injection (DI) eliminates boilerplate code (for example, by removing listener) and provides a much cleaner and more effective code.